CrocoDuckoDucks/crocoduckoducks.github.io/_posts/2018-10-27-modelling-acoustics-with-opensource-software.markdown

 	<li><a href="http://mesh2hrtf.sourceforge.net/" target="_blank" rel="noopener">Mesh2HRTF</a> seems to a very interesting package for the numerical simulation of Head Related Transfer Functions (HRTF).
 Unfortunately, it has Matlab as a dependency.
 Still, this is pretty high in my must try list.</li>
 	<li><a href="http://www.signal.uu.se/Toolbox/dream/" target="_blank" rel="noopener">The DREAM Toolbox</a> is a Matlab/Octave toolbox for the simulation of ultrasonic speaker arrays.</li>
 	<li><a href="http://qucs.sourceforge.net/" target="_blank" rel="noopener">Qucs</a> is a nice, quite easy to use, circuit simulator.
 It can be used to simulate, of course, electronic circuits to use for audio applications, but it can also be used to build lumped acoustic models through electrical analogies (see <a href="https://en.wikibooks.org/wiki/Engineering_Acoustics/Electro-Mechanical_Analogies" target="_blank" rel="noopener">here</a>, for example).</li>
+	<li><a href="http://www.signal.uu.se/Toolbox/dream/index.shtml" target="_blank" rel="noopener">The DREAM Toolbox</a> and <a href="http://field-ii.dk//" target="_blank" rel="noopener">Field II</a> are two interesting open source Matlab/Octave toolboxes for the simulation of ultrasonic transducers, with focus on medical imaging applications (especially Field II).</li>
 </ul>
 There are actually few more solvers, such as <a href="http://www.calculix.de/" target="_blank" rel="noopener">Calculix</a>, <a href="https://code-aster.org/spip.php?rubrique2" target="_blank" rel="noopener">Code_Aster</a>, <a href="https://openfoam.org/" target="_blank" rel="noopener">OpenFOAM</a>, <a href="http://getfem.org/" target="_blank" rel="noopener">GetFEM++</a>, <a href="http://www.freefem.org/" target="_blank" rel="noopener">Freefem++</a> and <a href="http://onelab.info/" target="_blank" rel="noopener">ONELAB</a> but again I decided to stick with either those I tried, or those that are most relevant to acoustics.